 Myth #3: Starches are fattening and should be limited when trying to lose weight.Fact: Many foods high in starch, are low in fat and calories such as:

 - some vegetables (like potatoes and yams)

-They become high in fat and calories when eaten in large portion sizes or when covered with high-fat toppings like butter, sour cream, or mayonnaise.
+These foods become high in fat and calories when eaten in large portion sizes or when covered with high-fat toppings, such as butter, sour cream, or mayonnaise.
 Foods high in starch (also called complex carbohydrates) are an important source of energy for your body.

-Tip: The Dietary Guidelines for Americans recommends eating 6 to 11 servings a day, depending on your calorie needs, from the bread, cereal, rice, and pasta groupeven when trying to lose weight.
-Pay attention to your serving sizesone serving is equal to 1 slice of bread, 1 ounce of ready-to-eat cereal, or ½ cup of pasta, rice, or cooked cereal.
-Try to avoid high-fat toppings and choose whole grains, like:
+Tip: The Dietary Guidelines for Americans recommend eating 6 to 11 servings a day (depending on your calorie needs) from the bread, cereal, rice, and pasta group -- even when trying to lose weight.
+Pay attention to your serving sizes.
+One serving is equal to 1 slice of bread, 1 ounce of ready-to-eat cereal, or ½ cup of pasta, rice, or cooked cereal.
+Try to avoid high-fat toppings and choose whole grains, such as:

 - whole wheat bread

 - brown rice